daniilidis-group/EV-FlowNet/README.md

-# EVFlowNet
+# EV-FlowNet: Self-Supervised Optical Flow Estimation for Event-based Cameras
-Code for the paper "EV-FlowNet: Self-Supervised Optical Flow for Event-based Cameras"
+Code for the paper "EV-FlowNet: Self-Supervised Optical Flow Estimation for Event-based Cameras"